EleutherAI/stackexchange-dataset/README.md

 # TODO:

+- [ ] read Post.xml directly in 7z files by streaming
 - [ ] should we add metadata to the text (i.e name of stackexchange & tags)?
 - [x] add flags to change min_score / max_responses args.
 - [x] ~~add flags to turn off downloading / extraction~~ add flag to keep sources after download
-- [x] add flags to select number of workers for multiprocessing
+- [ ] add flags to select number of workers for multiprocessing
 - [x] output as [lm dataformat](https://github.com/leogao2/lm_dataformat)
 - [x] output as structured JSON output